 All primary safety and tolerability analyses will be based on descriptive statistics.
 In secondary analyses, we will also assess the statistical significance of differences.
-Some safety and tolerability outcomes will be measured only in the Omegaven® group.
-For those, we will compare results before starting PN with Omegaven® (while receiving PN with soybean oil fat emulsions) with after starting PN with Omegaven®.
-The period receiving Omegaven® will start to be counted 30 days after beginning PN with Omegaven® for the main analysis.
-Outcomes measured in the Omegaven® and soybean oil fat emulsion groups will be described separately for each of those groups for a period starting 30 days after baseline, i.e., 30 days after starting PN with Omegaven®, for the treatment group, and 30 days after bilirubin > 2 mg/dL, for the soybean oil fat emulsion group.
+The period receiving Omegaven® will start 30 days after beginning PN with Omegaven® for the main analysis.
+Outcomes measured in the Omegaven® will be described for a period starting 30 days after baseline.

-Primary outcomes measured only in the Omegaven® group will include whether the triene/tetraene ratio was ever > 0.2 during the intervention period and whether the INR was ever > 2.
-Secondary outcomes measured only on the Omegaven® group will include platelets, prothrombin time (PT), partial thromboplastin time (PTT), and other components of the fatty acid profile.
+Primary outcomes measured will include whether the triene/tetraene ratio was ever $> 0.2$ during the intervention period and whether the INR was ever $> 2$ .
+Secondary outcomes measured will include platelets, prothrombin time (PT), partial thromboplastin time (PTT), and other components of the fatty acid profile.
 Analysis of all categorical outcomes will be based on proportions and of all continuous outcomes will be based on means or medians of the individual mean, maximum or minimum values, as appropriate, during the respective follow-up period.
 Comparisons between periods (pre and post-treatment) will be performed based on paired tests, parametric or non-parametric, as appropriate.
 We will also explore trends over time (e.g., decreasing for INR and increasing for pre-albumin) and estimate p-values via regression models using generalized estimating equations or random effects to account for within subject correlations.
 When describing outcomes over time, we will explore the effect of predictors of poor hepatic outcomes, such as use of antifungal agents (e.g., amphotericin) and antidiarrheal agents (e.g., loperamide), on potential spikes.